Kevin Pierre-Louis: College career

-Pierre-Louis attended Boston College from 2010 to 2013, where he played for the Boston College Eagles football team.
-As a true freshman, he started all 13 games, finishing second on the team with 93 tackles.
+Pierre-Louis attended Boston College from 2010 to 2013, where he played for the Eagles' football team.
+As a true freshman, he started in all 13 games, finishing second on the team with 93 tackles.

 In 2011, he started the first nine games before missing the last three due to an injury.
-He still finished second on the team in tackles with 74, added seven tackles for loss, and returned a fumble 96 yards for a touchdown against UMass.
-In 2012, he started nine games for the Eagles, finishing the season ranked fourth on the team with 85 tackles, including four for loss, two sacks and three pass-break ups.
-As a senior, he started all 13 games, setting new career highs in tackles (108), tackles for loss (10.5) and sacks (six).
+He still finished second on the team in tackles with 74, with seven tackles for loss, and returned a fumble 96 yards for a touchdown against UMass.

+In 2012, he started nine games for the Eagles, finishing the season ranked fourth on the team with 85 tackles, including four for loss, two sacks and three pass breakups.

+As a senior in 2013, he started all 13 games, setting new career highs in tackles (108), tackles for loss (10.5) and sacks (six).
 He also intercepted his first career pass, returning it 33 yards for a touchdown against Virginia Tech.
-After the season, he was named a first-team All-ACC.
+After the season, he was named a first-team All-Atlantic Coast Conference (ACC).

 Professional career

 Seattle Seahawks

-Pierre-Louis was drafted by the Seattle Seahawks in the fourth round (132nd overall) of the 2014 NFL Draft.
-Pierre-Louis made his NFL debut on September 21, 2014 in an overtime win against the Denver Broncos, he recorded one tackle in the game.
+Pierre-Louis was selected by the Seattle Seahawks in the fourth round (132nd overall) of the 2014 NFL draft.
+Pierre-Louis made his NFL debut on September 21, 2014, in an overtime win against the Denver Broncos where he recorded one tackle.
 Pierre-Louis was placed on season-ending injured reserve for a shoulder injury.
 He finished the season with 10 tackles in seven games.